569 lines

 <p class="no-indent">Jake scrunches up his face in the same way

-Harry Anderson does when he’s lying.
+Harry Anderson does when hes lying.
 Across the room, Tavros

 Crocker fumbles his grasp on a particularly hideous fanciful